the-markup/facebook-removed-interests/README.md

 | seen_in_CB      | Ad interest appeared in a targeted ad in The Markup's Citizen Browser panel.  |
 | unique_posters      | Number of unique advertisers in Citizen Browser dataset who targeted Facebook ads with this interest between March 16, 2021 and April 19, 2022.*  |
 | unique_user      | Number of unique Citizen Browser panelists who were shown ads with this targeted interest between March 16, 2021 and April 19, 2022.  |
-/* These counts may undercount posters where the poster name was redacted due to privacy protections of the Citizen Browser parsers.

 Data in fb_audience_overlaps.csv is arranged as follows:
 | column           | description                                                                                  |